simon1uo/vue-dndnr/docs/api/use-drop.md

 # useDrop

-The `useDrop` hook provides drop zone functionality using the HTML5 Drag and Drop API.
+The `useDrop` hook provides drop zone functionality using the HTML5 Drag and Drop API and pointer events.
 It allows you to create areas that can receive dragged items with customizable acceptance criteria, visual feedback, and auto-scrolling.
-The hook uses an optimized approach to handle drag data that works reliably across different browsers and components.
+The hook uses an optimized approach to handle drag data that works reliably across different browsers, components, and drag modes.

 ## Demo

 <script setup>
 import { ref } from 'vue'
-import { useDrop, Drag } from 'vue-dndnr'
+import { useDrop, Drag, DragMode } from 'vue-dndnr'

 const dropZoneRef = ref(null)
 const dropData = ref(null)